Remote Patient Monitoring

 What conditions does RPM help manage most effectively?

 Although any acute or chronic diseases can benefit from RPM, these chronic conditions are most common and clinically validated beneficiaries of remote patient monitoring:

 - Behavioral health

-A quality RPM frees up more time and energy for you to spend treating your patients.
+A quality RPM frees up more time and energy for your care team to spend treating your patients.
 Intrigued?
 Speak with a Welkin Care Management expert to discover how to empower your care team with remote patient monitoring.